Vishali-Thanikachalam/RADAR-RANGE-EQUATION/README.md

-# Experiment 10: Evaluation of Radar Range Using Scilab
+# Evaluation of Radar Range Using Scilab
 ---

 ## Aim